FaboNo/Udacity-DRLND-Collaboration-Competition/README.md

 ### Approach and solution

-The reinforcement learning approach we use in this project is called Multi Agent Deep Deterministic Policy Gradients (MADDPG).see this [paper](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf).
+The reinforcement learning approach we use in this project is called Multi Agent Deep Deterministic Policy Gradients (MADDPG) - see this [paper](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf) for more details.

-In this model every agent itself is modeled as a Deep Deterministic Policy Gradient (DDPG) agent (see this [paper](https://arxiv.org/pdf/1509.02971.pdf)) where, however, some information is shared between the agents.
+In this model every agent itself is modeled as a Deep Deterministic Policy Gradient (DDPG) agent - see this [paper](https://arxiv.org/pdf/1509.02971.pdf) for more details.

+However, some information is shared between the agents during the training phase.

 In particular, each of the agents in this model has its own actor and critic model.
 The actors each receive as input the individual state (observations) of the agent and output a (two-dimensional) action.
 The critic model of each actor, however, receives the states and actions of all actors concatenated.

 Throughout training the agents all use a common experience replay buffer (a set of stored previous 1-step experiences) and draw independent samples.

-Details of the implementation including the neural nets to model actor and critic models can be found in the notebook as well as the report (report.pdf).
+Details of the implementation including the neural nets to model actor and critic models can be found in the notebook as well as the report (reportCollaborationCompetition.pdf).

 The MADDPG agent implemented in the notebook is able to solve the problem in 872 episodes - see pic below:
 ![MADDPG_score](MADDPG_score.png?raw=true "MADDPG_score")
-With the current set of models and hyperparameters the environment can be solved in 872 Episodes.